Developing a Telegram Bot in Python

 bot.polling(non_stop=True)

-And accordingly, you need to access it not like this: message.get(“chat”).get(“id”), but like message.chat.id.
-Knowing this, you can write a bot that will greet us by name.
+Accordingly, you should access it not like this: message.get(“chat”).get(“id”), but like this: message.chat.id.
+Knowing this, we can write a bot that greets us by name.

 python